Tips for hiring Nuxt developers: Interview questions, rates & more

 Simple to navigate

 Site navigation might be complicated at times, making it difficult to complete a sale.
 Apps with a simpler user interface attract greater attention.
 Because most searches are conducted on mobile phones, developing a Nuxt-based app for your company would be wise.
-And, because Nuxt.JS is a front-end framework, its apps are very interactive.
+And, because Nuxt.js is a frontend framework, its apps are very interactive.

 Where to find a Nuxt developer & what are their rates

-If you are looking to hire a front-end developer with Nuxt expertise full-time and with a physical presence in the office, you will probably have to look for more details in your local marketplaces and employment websites.
+If you are looking to hire a frontend developer with Nuxt expertise full-time and with a physical presence in the office, you will probably have to look for more details in your local marketplaces and employment websites.

 When hiring a Nuxt.js freelancer, their rates and availability differ according to their years of experience, another tech stack, and additional skills, such as project management, technical consultation, etc.